homonto/ESP32-based-Home-Assistant-remote-control-for-Inventor-Rise-8L-Desiccant-Dehumidifier/README.md

-Modified "Inventor Rise 8L Desiccant Dehumidifier with Ioniser (WEE/MM0449AA)" to have remote control over Home Assistant
+Modified "Inventor Rise 8L Desiccant Dehumidifier with Ioniser (WEE/MM0449AA)" to have remote control over Home Assistant.
+This device is without any remote control so we decided to implement some and to make it fully controllable from HA.

 In current version working are:
 - turn ON/OFF
 - switch Modes (ECO, NORMAL, HIGH, TURBO)
 - switch Fan Speeds (LOW, MEDIUM, HIGH)

-MQTT with discovery
+MQTT with discovery so there is no need to configure anything on Home Assistant.
+WiFi credentials to be set up on first run via Captive Portal.

-Still beta version as not everything yet implemented - TODO:
+Still beta version as not everything is yet implemented - TODO:
 - swing
 - ion
 - timer